Lukedeez/ZombieDice/README.md

-This is a re-creation of the Zombie Dice game, it uses sockets for multiplayer.
+This is a re-creation of the Zombie Dice game, it is web based and uses sockets for multiplayer.

 Eat brains.
 Don't get shotgunned.